Brahma Chellaney: Reception

+Chellaney was criticized by Chinese state-owned media outlet the Global Times for indirectly accusing China of having involvement in the death of Bipin Rawat.
+The Global Times described Chellaney as a "conspiracy theorist".

 Chellaney received the $20,000 Bernard Schwartz Award from the New York-based Asia Society for his work, Water: Asia's New Battleground, published by Georgetown University Press.
 The award recognises outstanding contributions regarding contemporary Asian affairs and US-Asia relations.